-Charcandrick West pushes through the debilitating disease of rheumatoid arthritis to become an NFL star running back for the Kansas City Chiefs.
+Charcandrick West pushes through the debilitating disease of juvenile rheumatoid arthritis to become an NFL star running back for the Kansas City Chiefs.

 The pain was excruciating.
 And it made no sense.